 How To Get An Apartment In A Hot Rental Market

-The rental market has gone berzerk!
 I listed my property on Craigslist and in two days, I received 36 serious inquiries.
-I purposefully didn’t list the address because I wanted to weed out the looky-loos and those who don’t read and follow instructions.
-I also didn’t want any psycho-killers.
+The address was left off because I wanted to weed out the looky-loos and those who don't read and follow instructions.
+I also didn't want any psycho-killers.
 As a result of the demand, I decided to have an additional open house on Saturday, instead of just Sunday.

 Surprisingly, 10 out of 10 interested parties who said they’d come Saturday came.
 The world is full of flakers, and I was expecting at least 30% of them to not show up.
 Maybe penguins can fly.